Are the Futures Computable?

 Key Insights

-• Knightian uncertainty is ontological, not epistemological — it is a feature of the future itself, not a limitation of current knowledge
+- Knightian uncertainty is ontological, not epistemological — a feature of the future itself, not a limitation of current tools